liamsmith3194/otter-hockey/README.md

 #### check out

-1. I want to be able to *view all items in my bag* so that I can **check my bag and ensure I have all the items and quantities are correct.**
+1. I want to be able to *view all items in my basket* so that I can **check my basket and ensure I have all the items and quantities are correct.**

-1. I want to be able to *easily amend any product in my bag* so that I can **add to and reduce the quantity per item.**
+1. I want to be able to *easily amend any product in my basket* so that I can **add to and reduce the quantity per item.**

 1. I want to be able to *pay for my order* so that I can **process my order and eventually receive my item(s).**